This post may contain affiliate links – read our full disclosure

 These large very aggressive predators, are social wasps living in large colonies.
 The nest can have several thousand workers and 1 queen.

 Hornet stings hurt, I mean they really hurt.
 They are also defensive of their hive and can be aggressive around food sources.
 Teach your children to understand what a hornet nest looks like.
 Tell them to stay away.
 Far Away.

 (The insect called a Bald Faced Hornet is not a true hornet but a species of yellow jacket wasp).
 It does not matter what you call it, if it stings you it will hurt !)

-I hope you enjoyed this post.
-The difference between bees and wasps are notable.
+Though related and alike in some ways, you will find many different characteristics between bees and wasps.
 However, both share a place and a purpose in our world.